cicerojones/FOSS-media-arts-guide/README.md

 All very much a work in progress!

 PS.
 Note that internal links that work within org-mode and within a normal browser-rendered HTML file work.
 The script that processes .org files for viewing within Github, however, does not translate the links correctly.
 Caveat!

+See [this discussion](https://github.com/wallyqs/org-ruby/issues/11) for more on wonky links